Does Rehab Work? What the Evidence Shows

 Does Rehab Work?

-• Reduced drug/alcohol use
+• Reduced drug and alcohol use

 • Improved interpersonal relationships